Shooting the music video

 2. Instruct the singer to sing properly – no half-hearted singing or, worse, miming.
 If they mumble or mime, it will not look right when you lay the shots against the song, because the tension and movements of the face and body will not be consistent with the sound of the song.
 They must sing as if you were making a real recording of the song.

-I recommend: Distribute your Film or Video on CreateSpace (Free to join)
+Make Money with your Film or Video on CreateSpace (Free to join)

 3. Remember that recording the singer while you shoot and using that copy of the song for the music video is not an option.
 It simply doesn’t work.
 You need the definitive recording of the track before you shoot, and the singer must match it exactly.
 It takes a little practice, and as the director, it is your job to make sure it is being done properly (check out how to direct.)